MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/howto-migrate-preview-to-ga-fleets.md

 ---
-title: "How to migrate Azure Kubernetes Fleet Manager preview instances to a supported state"
+title: Migrate Azure Kubernetes Fleet Manager preview instances to a supported state
 description: Quickly identify if an instance of Kubernetes Fleet Manager was created using preview custom resource APIs. ms.date: 12/12/2024
 author: sjwaight